truedat101/jumbosocket/README.txt

 Goal: The goal of Jumbosocket is to provide a boilerplate for quickstart of a node.js + socket.io app.
 While this is easily possible in a few lines of JS code, it is nice to have a tested set of components to start using.
 The HTML5 boilerplate is provided, along with CSS stubs, and a few JS scripts for a basic app, plus the needed JS libraries we all depend on for things.
 With this setup, you should be able to get started coding in about 5 minutes or less.
 This app doesn't do much, but you can at least prove your socket.io is working.
 A secondary goal is that the code be short enough that you can walk through every line of the code an understand what the server is doing.
 And in that spirit, it was not an objective that you have to go out and learn a framework to be productive, which can take days, weeks, months, or years.

 Installation:  You need the prerequisites:
-* Node.js 0.2 x or great (not sure what Socket.io needs to work)
+* Node.js 0.2 x or greater (not sure what Socket.io needs to work)
 * NPM (recommended)
-* Socket.io (install via NPM or include the source so it is available in the require path)
+* Socket.io (install via NPM or include the source so it is available in the require path) - version < v0.6.2 (there is an issue with v0.7.2, probably API change)
 * Best bet is to run 'npm bundle' in the root project directory.
 This will grab you the dependencies and drop them into your node_modules directory (see )

 Configure:
 * You can configure js.js in the config section (set host and port)
 * If you plan to use Amazon AWS SimpleDB, you will need to provide your AWS Access Key ID and Secret Access Key